xfreppihs/R-codes/README.md

-Here are some R scripts I wrote for analyzing lab data.
+Here are the R scripts I wrote for analyzing lab data 2014-2019.